jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 * Avoid splitting the text with elements that may interrupt the flow of reading.
 Avoid scroll-stoppers that may mislead users into thinking that they have reached the end of the text when they have not.
-* Users want to ## able to read the text without interruption.
+* Users want to be able to read the text without interruption.
 Large images or video content placed in the text interrupt users’ thought process.
 It is worse when the design element fills up a large part of the screen.

 ### Avoid using bold text style for large amounts of text and in combination with other text styles